KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `uses: actions/checkout@v3` in file `codeql-analysis.yml`: Replace it with v4.
+3. Recommendation: Found `require("fetch")` in file `fetcher.js`: Replace it with built-in fetch.
-3. Warning: No LICENSE file.
+4. Warning: No LICENSE file.

 ### [MMM-Launch by mykle1](https://github.com/mykle1/MMM-Launch)